Galaxy: Dwarfs

 Despite the prominence of large elliptical and spiral galaxies, most galaxies are dwarf galaxies.
 They are relatively small when compared with other galactic formations, being about one hundredth the size of the Milky Way, with only a few billion stars.
-Ultra-compact dwarf galaxies have recently been discovered that are only 100 parsecs across.
+Blue compact dwarf galaxies contains large clusters of young, hot, massive stars.
+Ultra-compact dwarf galaxies have been discovered that are only 100 parsecs across.

 Many dwarf galaxies may orbit a single larger galaxy; the Milky Way has at least a dozen such satellites, with an estimated 300–500 yet to be discovered.

-Dwarf galaxies may also be classified as elliptical, spiral, or irregular.
-Since small dwarf ellipticals bear little resemblance to large ellipticals, they are often called dwarf spheroidal galaxies instead.
+Most of the information we have about dwarf galaxies come from observations of the Local Group, containing two spiral galaxies, the Milky Way and Andromeda, and many dwarf galaxies.
+These dwarf galaxies are classified as either irregular or dwarf elliptical/dwarf spheroidal galaxies.

 A study of 27 Milky Way neighbors found that in all dwarf galaxies, the central mass is approximately 10 million solar masses, regardless of whether it has thousands or millions of stars.
 This suggests that galaxies are largely formed by dark matter, and that the minimum size may indicate a form of warm dark matter incapable of gravitational coalescence on a smaller scale.

-Other types of galaxies
+Variants

 Interacting

 Interactions between galaxies are relatively frequent, and they can play an important role in galactic evolution.
 Near misses between galaxies result in warping distortions due to tidal interactions, and may cause some exchange of gas and dust.

 Collisions occur when two galaxies pass directly through each other and have sufficient relative momentum not to merge.
 The stars of interacting galaxies usually do not collide, but the gas and dust within the two forms interacts, sometimes triggering star formation.
 A collision can severely distort the galaxies' shapes, forming bars, rings or tail-like structures.

 At the extreme of interactions are galactic mergers, where the galaxies' relative momentums are insufficient to allow them to pass through each other.
 Instead, they gradually merge to form a single, larger galaxy.
 Mergers can result in significant changes to the galaxies' original morphology.
 If one of the galaxies is much more massive than the other, the result is known as cannibalism, where the more massive larger galaxy remains relatively undisturbed, and the smaller one is torn apart.
 The Milky Way galaxy is currently in the process of cannibalizing the Sagittarius Dwarf Elliptical Galaxy and the Canis Major Dwarf Galaxy.